krokane/chatDB/README.md

 These packages can be installed using pip in your command line (example syntax: `pip install pandas`)

-# to run the program:
+# To run the program:
-navigate to your chatDB.py file using cd in the command line (example syntax: `cd desktop/dsci551`) input `python chatDB.py` into your command line if you have a local PostgreSQL instance running, you can connect to it using the command line argument:
+Navigate to your chatDB.py file using cd in the command line (example syntax: `cd desktop/dsci551`).

+Input `python chatDB.py` into your command line.
+If you have a local PostgreSQL instance running, you can connect to it using the command line argument:
-`--postgres_connection {your_connection_string}`
+`--postgres_connection {your_connection_string}`.